isMyl777/isMyl777/README.md

 - 🔭 Worked in Lenovo Shanghai Lab (External) 2021-2022
 - 🌱 Worked in Decathlon S&T 2017-2020
 - 👯 Bachelor of Computer Science and Technology,Shanghai Polytechnic University, 2013 - 2017
-- 👀 I’m interested in sneaker and lol
-- 🌱 I’m currently learning Python and CV
-- 📔 History book and Sneaker Magazine

 <!---
 isMyl777/isMyl777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.